anwarmamat/cmsc330fall17public/p4/README.md

 Parser Part 2: parse_stmt
 ------------------
 The next step to parsing is to build statements up around your expression parser.
-When parsing, a sequence of statements should be terminated as a `NoOp`, which you will remember as a do-nothing instruction from the interpreter.
-Recall the `stmt` type:
+When parsing, a sequence of statements should be terminated as a `NoOp`, which is a do-nothing operator.
+Here is the `stmt` type:

 ```
 type stmt =